Smejia723/Linux-Server-Configuration/README.md

 `CREATE USER catalog;`
 -Set a password for catalog
 `ALTER ROLE catalog WITH PASSWORD 'password';`
--Only let user catalog create tables
+-Only let user catalog create tables with
+`REVOKE ALL ON SCHEMA public FROM public` then
-`# GRANT ALL ON SCHEMA public TO catalog;`
+`GRANT ALL ON SCHEMA public TO catalog;`
 -Quit postgreSQL `\q`
 -logout from user "postgres"